 “This is a company town,” the hotel desk attendant in Erlangen, Germany told me.
 “People here either work for the company or its suppliers.”
 As I wandered the quaint streets and explored local life in Erlangen, Germany, I noticed they were all related to the company in some way.
 My hotel on Werner von Siemens Strasse was no exception.

-But while the company dominates this town in the Franconia Valley in both size and importance, Erlangen is also home to an important medical university: The Friedrich-Alexander-University of Erlangen-Nürnberg.
-The students gather on the lawns to read or play sports (soccer and a form of tight-rope walking between trees seem to be the favorites).
-The divided sidewalks give the right-of-way to bicycles and you need to be careful not be run over by the two-wheel terrors.
+But while the Siemens company dominates this town in the Franconia Valley in both size and importance, Erlangen is also home to an important medical university: The Friedrich-Alexander-University of Erlangen-Nürnberg.
+The students gather on the lawns of the Schloss Garden to read or play sports (soccer and a form of tight-rope walking between trees seem to be the favorites).
+The divided sidewalks throughout town give the right-of-way to bicycles and you need to be careful not be run over by the two-wheel terrors.

 Despite being a workaday factory town that was essentially obliterated in World War II, there is still a charm here.
-Days are filled with the tranquil atmosphere of a slower life.
 Sure, Erlangen lacks the medieval charms of neighboring Nuremberg or Bamberg, but its uniqueness comes through in the small details found in the corners of this town.
 We found some older appearing buildings in Erlangen, but one of them had a corner stone from 1952.

 For tourists and visitors, there aren’t many things to do in Erlangen, Germany.
 The one real highlight in town is the Siemens MedMuseum (Siemens Unternehmensmuseum für Medizinische Technik).
 While owned and operated by the company, the MedMuseum really is the history of medicine and medical innovation.